 If you’re a surfer dude, or just like the taste of fresh salt air in the morning, Orange County offers a wide variety of beachfront communities to fit your outdoor lifestyle.
 Seal Beach, Huntington Beach and Newport’s Balboa Peninsula offer a wide range of for-sale and rental housing that can keep you close to the waves as well as funky restaurants and, just a few minutes inland, thousands of major area employers.
 If your waterside tastes run a bit more upscale, consider Corona del Mar with its trendy “cottages” perched above towering cliffs.

 5. For Newbies

 Are you new to Southern California and want to get into the local lifestyle without experiencing a major culture — or financial — shock?
-Consider the near-beach communities of Costa Mesa, Fountain Valley, Orange or Tustin.
+Consider the near-beach communities of Costa Mesa, Orange or Tustin.
 Although each has a unique personality, these communities offer a nice combination of affordable housing, great shopping and easy access to both the beach and the county’s pro sports and theme park attractions further inland.

 6. For a Latin Flair

 It’s no secret that Orange County, like the rest of California, has a vibrant rapidly growing Hispanic population.
 In fact, now a full third of once lily-white Orange County is now of Latin American origin.
 If it’s authentic Mexican culture and cuisine you’re seeking, you’ll find the highest concentration in the county seat of Santa Ana.
 Other heavily Latino communities can be found in Costa Mesa, Anaheim and Fullerton.